trevor229/DigiDEC/readme.md

 * keep pressing enter until you reach FlushMode and set the value to `11`, which in the manual corresponds (in binary) to turning off the caching feature
 * once you are back at the main configuration screen, be sure to save your settings!

-#
+## Endec setup
+This part is easy, just go into the endec's menu under the devices option and select a desired COM port.
+Set the device type to news feed.
+Make sure your baud rate is the same on the serial port as your serial server/server's port.

 ## Configuration for the MySQL database and PHP database names are found within the `DEFAULT_db_creds.ini` file.

 * You MUST rename this to `db_creds.ini` and populate it with the appropriate values for your setup before the application will function!

-#

 ## Configuration parameters for the base application are found within the `settings.json` file
 * `embed`

     * `alert_colors`
-    Colors of the accent bar on the left hand side of Discord webhood messages, Leave them unless you want different shades of these.
+    Colors of the accent bar on the left hand side of Discord webhood messages, they default to the same colors as the UI cards.

-        * `test_hex`
-        Any "Test" alerts are the same as Advisories, but I defined the test alerts (RWT, RMT, NPT, etc) just in case you want to change their colors or log them differently.
-Stock bahavior is both test and advisory are green color on webhooks

 * `webhook`

-    * `url` - Your Discord webhook URL goes here
+    * `##_url` - Your Discord webhook URL(s) goes here

     * `zczc_str_enable` - Enable or disable putting the ZCZC EAS message string in the Discord embed

-    * `enable_sent_alerts` - Enable or disable webhook messages of alerts originated from the endec itself (ie, sent from the control panel)
+    * `enable_tx_alerts` - Enable or disable webhook messages of alerts originated from the endec itself (ie, sent from the control panel)

     * `enable_rx_alerts` - Enable or disable webhook messages of alerts recieved via monitor ports on your endec.
 This is kinda the main feature so I'd leave this on...